alimac/finding-the-entrance/README.md

 <!-- .element: class="heading" -->

 Note:
-- You are here and you are awesome
+- Check this one off the list: you are here and you are awesome
 - Even if you can't attend in person, watch recorded talks
 - Give feedback to presenters: "I really liked...
 I wish that..."